bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 The good part is that this technique works with *any* model.
 However, it's relatively slow since we have to sample a bunch of values for each data point in our training set.
-And we have to use the independence assumption, which can be violated when our actual model is not independent of the variables.
+And we have to use the independence assumption, which can be violated when our actual model does not have feature independence.
 This might lead to violations in the local accuracy or consistency properties guarantees.

 |h3| TreeSHAP |h3e|